Rozalia Mancewicz

-Rozalia Mancewicz (born 27 June 1987) is a Polish beauty pageant titleholder who was crowned Miss Polonia 2010 and represented her country in Miss Universe 2011 and in Miss International 2012.
+Rozalia Mancewicz (born 27 June 1987) is a Polish model and beauty pageant titleholder who was crowned Miss Polonia 2010 and represented her country in Miss Universe 2011 and in Miss International 2012.

 Early life

-A native of Pomigacze, Mancewicz is a student of English at the University of Białystok, aiming to become an interpreter.
+A native of Pomigacze, Mancewicz studied English at the University of Białystok, aiming to become an interpreter.

 Miss Tourism Queen International 2005

 Prior to her participation in Miss Polonia, Mancewicz was the official representative of her country to the 2005 Miss Tourism Queen International pageant held in Hangzhou, where she placed third runner-up to eventual winner, Nikoletta Ralli of Greece.